pustike/pustike-inject/README.md

   3. *Eager Singleton Scope*: A binding with this scope will create a single instance, immediately after the injector is configured.
     ```java
     binder.bind(Service.class).to(ServiceImpl.class).asEagerSingleton();
     ```

+* **Install Module**: Bindings can be installed from another module, which allows for composition.
+For instance, a FooModule may install FooServiceModule.
+This would mean that an Injector created based only on FooModule will include bindings and providers defined in both FooModule and FooServiceModule.
+But same module can not be installed more than once, as duplicate bindings are not allowed.
+    ```java
+    binder.install(new FooModule());
+    ```

+* **@Provides Methods**: Methods annotated with ```@Provides``` can be used when objects need to be created before binding them.
+This method must be defined within a module and it must have an ```@Provides``` annotation.
+This method's return type is the bound type and whenever the injector needs an instance of this type, it will invoke the method.
+It is similar to *ToInstance* bindings, but also supports injecting parameters to this method.
+    ```java
+    Module billingModule  = new Module() {
+        @Override
+        public void configure(Binder binder) {
+            // ...
+        }

+        @Provides
+        TransactionLog provideTransactionLog() {
+            DatabaseTransactionLog transactionLog = new DatabaseTransactionLog();
+            transactionLog.setJdbcUrl("jdbc:mysql://localhost/pizza");
+            transactionLog.setThreadPoolSize(30);
+            return transactionLog;
+        }
+    };
+    ```

 ##### Creating Custom Scope